 Editor’s Tip: If you’ve forgotten to soften your butter, scrape a cold stick from the fridge through a box grater.
 This will shred your butter into tiny pieces that will soften a whole lot faster.
 Here are more methods for softening butter fast.

 Crack eggs into a bowl and add the vanilla.
 Then pour one egg at a time into your buttery creamed mixture.
 Beat the batter after each addition.

-Test Kitchen Tip: Want to add berries or nuts?
-Now’s the time to gently fold them into the batter.
+Editor’s Tip: Want to add berries or nuts?
+Now’s the time.
+Give them a quick dusting of flour to prevent them from sinking to the bottom of your pan.
+Then gently fold them into the batter.
 Don’t beat them in (again, overmixing can make the cake tough).

 Pour the batter in the pan and stick it in the oven!
-Bake at 325° until a toothpick inserted in the center comes out clean, about 70 minutes.
+Bake at 325°F until a toothpick inserted in the center comes out clean, about 70 minutes.

-Test Kitchen Tip: Bundts are often high in sugar, so they’d overbrown if baked at a typical oven temperature of 350°.
+Editor’s Tip: Bundts are often high in sugar, so they’d over-brown if baked at a typical oven temperature of 350°.
 Some Bundts bake as low as 300°.

 Take the cake out of the oven and let it cool in its pan for 15 minutes.
 Then remove to a wire rack to cool completely.
 To get the cake out of the pan, we like to put a wire rack over the opening.
 Hold one hand flat on the bottom of cake pan, and put the other hand over the cooling rack.
 Moving quickly and smoothly, flip your hands so the cake pan is on top.
 The cake should slide out on its own.
 If it doesn’t, let it sit for another few minutes and then try again.